-The Women in Enginering Division is busy reviewing submittals for paper and poster sessions and planning our reception with the MIND and K-12 divisions at the conference in Atlanta, GA.
+The WOMEN in Enginering Division is seeking papers for the 2014 ASEE annual conference in Seattle, Washington.
+Click here to see the call for papers.
 Stay tuned for more details about WIED's activities or click here for the conference website!

 WIED's Strategic Plan is official and was passed at the 2011 June Business meeting in.
 See more details here.